Guide to Healthcare Management Careers

 Health Policy Analyst

-Analyze healthcare policies and regulations.
-They may work for government agencies, advocacy groups, or research organizations to assess the impact of policies on healthcare delivery.
+Responsibilities: Health Policy Analysts research, analyze, and develop healthcare policies.
+They work with government agencies, nonprofits, and healthcare organizations to assess the impact of policies on public health and healthcare systems.

 Managed Care Coordinator